 Today – what this album, Batflowers, tells us about who she is right now, and how she used that odd beast, happiness, to achieve it.

-Batflowers doesn’t repeat sounds, structures or tunes, but it feels intrinsically Megan Washington – the Megan Washington who smashed through with I Believe You Liar, the one who felt tortured on the Insomnia EP and released on There There - not a version of her re-moulded for whatever 2020 is supposed to sound like.
+Batflowers doesn’t repeat sounds, structures or tunes, but it feels intrinsically Megan Washington.
+That is, the Megan Washington who smashed through with I Believe You Liar, the one who felt tortured on the Insomnia EP and released on There There, not a version of her re-moulded for whatever 2020 is supposed to sound like.

 Yet even while you never feel like you are being made to adjust your grasp of her, you are constantly being asked to adjust your understanding of her.
 That’s a subtle, but difficult trick to pull off.

 “That was a diplomatic way of saying it,” Washington says.
 “The great irony about writing, or even singing and art or anything at all, is that you think that when you become a master of it, or good at it, you will be humongous in the art.
 But actually, what I’m finding is the less that I care about myself, and the more that I care about what is best for the song, actually and ironically, the more ‘me’ the song sounds.